 Integrating your system with LCSR Kerberos

 NOTE: This page is for systems with permanent network connections within the computer science department.
-For laptops and systems at home, please see Working at Home Working at Home also has instructions for Macintosh systems located within the department.
+For laptops and systems at home, please see Setting up Kerberos Support for your Home or Office Machine.

 Systems managed by LCSR use Redhat's IPA to manage users and groups.
 All users are authenticated using Kerberos.
 The primary file systems are mounted using NFS (normally NFS version 4) with Kerberos authentication.

 Computer Science researchers might be interested in using the same approach for their systems:

 - You can ssh into and out of the system without needing to type a password.

 - You can access shared file systems on LCSR servers.

 - You can access storage on your system from other systems, both your own and systems managed by LCSR.